Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 - adjusting aggression based on the size of the poker pot

 Although tennis does not have a solved equilibrium strategy, it does have the same underlying structure - a Point Value structure.
-Players who optimize their play on the Point Value of each point are effectively playing akin to a GTO‑style strategy.
+Players who optimize their play on the Point Value of each point are effectively playing a GTO‑style strategy.

-Net Point Value: The Player’s Value Ledger
+The Player’s Value Ledger

 Turning Value into Optimization

-The amount of Point Value a set contains can vary over a wide range depending on the particular set of scorelines it contains.
 The Point Value model contains all possible tennis scorelines and therefore contains all of the scorelines within any possible set.
 This includes every scoreline from the perfect set, where one player wins every point, to all of the possible scorelines leading to a tie break where every point has a Point Value of 50%.

-- +100% → captured all available Point Value
+- 0%: the opponent converted or won all available Point Value

-- –100% → gave away all available Point Value
+- 100%: the player converted or won all available Point Value

+POp is not a psychological metric.
+It’s not a guess about tactics.
+It’s not a story.
 It’s a value‑realization metric - a measure of how close the player came to GTO Tennis Play given the points they actually faced.

 The Djokovic Effect: GTO Tennis in the Real World